dmolin/tash/README.markdown

     tash.events.require( "account.UserJustLoggedIn" );

-The call to the require function will 'create' the requested namespace. the event name becomes thus a namespace, with 3 functions in it, created for us:
+The call to the require function will 'create' the requested namespace, if not already existing (multiple calls are perfectly fine).
+The event name becomes a namespace, with 3 functions available, created for us:

     - publish( event data );
     - subscribe( callback, [scope] );